 What you think: I just started my business and don’t have any profits, losses, or balance sheets.

-We say: Send over that profit loss statement and balance sheet with those big fat zeroes on them anyway.
+We say: Send over that profit loss statement and balance sheet in a simple template with those big fat zeroes on them anyway.
+We require both of the documents each year from every business.

 2. Proof of investment